ckeditor/ckeditor4-sdk/README.md

 ### Building a release SDK

 To build SDK you need to have [node.js](http://nodejs.org) installed.
-Once you have it, open terminal and navigate to `dev\builder` directory:
+Once you have it, open the command line and navigate to the `dev/builder` directory:

         > cd dev/builder